In my first three days of selling items on Facebook Marketplace, I pocketed over $300. By the end of week two, that number crossed $700.

 Following are some important things I’ve learned firsthand after selling on Facebook Marketplace for awhile.

-Tip #1 – Initially, I thought selling items on Facebook would be like yard-saling — where people always try to “bargain” and get you to drop the price down really low, but they don’t.
+Tip #1 – Initially, I thought selling items on Facebook would be like yard-sailing — where people always try to “bargain” and get you to drop the price down really low, but they don’t.

 At first, I posted my items $2 to $5 higher than the price I was actually willing to let the item go for.
 However, it turns out that very few (hardly any people) actually try to talk you down on the price.
 That, or my pricing is spot-on — I’m not sure which.